ThisIsRudigo/thisisrudigo/README.md

 - Lastly, the Business page: Which has the business registration section and also some info of how a business can recruit interns from rudigo.

 This website was made fully with md-bootstrap which is a full extension of bootstrap4 and material design.
 In otherwords, material design + bootstrap = mdbootstrap.
 'MD' standing for material design.
+To contribute, you could visit [mdbootstrap's](http://mdbootstrap.com) site for more information and their documentation.